-- 1. Examine current and controversial issues in the field of Education. - 2.
-Investigate issues in the field of Education using quantitative and/or qualitative research methods - 3.
-Recommend solutions to alleviate issues in the field of Education. - 4.
-Disseminate research information to key stakeholders in the field of Education.

-- 5. Advocate for a quality education system for students, teachers, and schools. - 6.
+- 1. Explain current issues and consideration in the field of Education. - 2.
+Research issues and considerations in the field of Education using quantitative and/or qualitative methods. - 3.
+Recommend informed solutions to address issues in the field of Education. - 4.
+Effectively advocate for quality education for students, teachers, and schools in writing. - 5.
 Examine the impact of standardized testing on students, teachers, and schools.

-ED 278C Special Topics in Education - Issues in Second Language Hawaiian Immersion Instruction (1)

-2 hours lecture per week for 8 weeks
+ED 278C Special Topics in Education - Issues in Second Language Hawaiian Immersion Instruction (2) 2 hours lecture per week

 Prerequisite(s): Qualification for ENG 100 or qualification for ESL 100; and qualification for MATH 82.

-Comment: ED 278C may require field assignments to be conducted at a preK-12 school/classroom setting.
-ED 278C may not be taken for credit/no credit.
+Comment: ED 278C may require field assignments to be conducted at a PreK-12 school/classroom setting.
+ED 278C may not be taken credit/no credit.